When vacuum breaks: a self-consistency test for astrophysical environments in extreme mass ratio inspirals

 In this \emph{Letter}, we show that one can indeed test for the presence of astrophysical environments, or even deviations from General Relativity (GR), using {\it only} vacuum EMRI waveform templates, i.e. assuming no specific model for effects that go beyond vacuum GR waveforms.
 Environmental effects are expected to be generally stronger during the early inspiral (i.e., at lower frequencies)~\cite{Barausse:2014tra} and are suppressed, in relative terms, closer to the plunge/merger.
 If that is the case, the last portion of the signal will be well described by a vacuum EMRI waveform, while inconsistencies/biases arising from neglecting environmental effects will build up from the early inspiral.
 By constructing data segments of increasing duration, we develop a self-consistency test that compares the vacuum EMRI parameter posteriors obtained from each segment.
 When the self-consistency test fails, our method indicates the presence of missing, unmodeled effects in the vacuum EMRI template.
 We apply this test to a fiducial EMRI signal containing an environmental effect (disk-driven migration), and quantify the significance of the inconsistency in the posteriors from different observation durations.
 We do so by computing the mismatch and relative systematic error between the estimated maximum likelihood points.
 We also estimate the probability that the inconsistency between the posteriors from different signal portions is due to the noise realization.
 In our fiducial system, we show that for observations of more than two years, the presence of an environmental effect can be robustly identified, irrespective of the noise realization.
 Throughout the paper, we use $M$ for primary mass, $\mu$ for secondary mass, and geometric units with $G=1=c$.

 \emph{Waveforms and data analysis methods.}--- We compute EMRI waveforms using the time-domain multivoice method~\cite{drasco_gravitational_2006,hughes_adiabatic_2021} implemented in the Fast EMRI Waveform (\texttt{few}) package~\cite{chapman-bird_fast_2025, speri_fast_2024, katz_fastemriwaveforms_2021}.
 Specifically, these waveforms capture fully relativistic equatorial Kerr orbits evolving adiabatically within the self-force formalism~\cite{Hinderer:2008dm,hughes_adiabatic_2021}.
 To generate EMRI waveforms containing an environmental effect, we add suitable contributions to the adiabatic fluxes, which in turn modify the orbital evolution and thus the waveform.
 For simplicity, we implement contributions from disk-driven migration torques as computed for thin disks within Newtonian theory~\cite{Kocsis:2011dr,Barausse:2014tra,Speri:2022upm}.
 For circular prograde orbits, the angular momentum flux then takes the form $\dot{L} = \dot{L}_{\rm GW} A (r/r^*)^n$, where $\dot{L}_{\rm GW}$ is the Newtonian point-particle GW flux~\cite{Peters}, $r^* = 10 M$ is a characteristic separation, with $A$ and $n$ mapping to different accretion disk models~\cite{Kocsis:2011dr,Barausse:2014tra,Speri:2022upm}.
-In more detail, we focus here on $n=8$, corresponding to Type-I migration~\cite{Yunes:2011ws,tanaka_okada} in a Shakura-Sunayev $\alpha$-disk~\cite{shakura_sunyaev}.
+As proof-of-principle of our self-consistency test, we focus here on $n=8$, corresponding to Type-I migration~\cite{Yunes:2011ws,tanaka_okada} in a Shakura-Sunayev $\alpha$-disk~\cite{shakura_sunyaev}.
 We choose $A=1.92\cdot10^{-5}$, as in the analysis by~\cite{Speri:2022upm}, which is consistent, but not limited to, with an accretion Eddington ratio $f\textsubscript{Edd} = 0.0005$ and a viscosity parameter $\,\alpha = 0.03$.
+In the Supplemental Material, we also extend this analysis to other environmental effects (by varying $n$) and different source parameters, to further demonstrate the wider applicability of our self-consistency test.